bkesterbyld/maroon-potato/src/pages/index.md

     subtitle: ''
     content: >
-      Above ingests, stores and processes disparate data from anywhere in the world, enabling a new generation of real-time multiparty apps
+      Above ingests, stores and processes disparate data from anywhere in the world, enabling a new generation of real-time composite applications
     actions:
       - label: Learn More
         url: /general-enquiries